 I forgot to mention "Sproutopia" - the section of the show displaying children's miniature gardens.
 I love those - it was something I enjoyed doing as a child too.
 But you can see lovely examples on the DryStoneGardener blog.

 Speaking of dry stone walls, one stunning display centered on a dry stone wall - that started low and curled and rose Andy Goldsworthy style to an arched gateway.
+(Here's another Andy Goldsworthy page on Artsy, for those who want more!)
 I wish I had a better picture but it was popular and much populated.
 I blurred out people's faces.
 So this is just to give you an idea.
 I love stonework like this and will post about my drystone steps one day.
 I have drystone dreams of low retaining walls meandering along my hillsides...

 In the same exhibit was a wattle fence.
 I remember seeing walls and fences built using these techniques in my U.K. childhood.
 Used to pen sheep temporarily.